-The grass Snakes - "HONKY-TONK BLUEGRASS"
+The Grass Snakes - "HONKY-TONK BLUEGRASS"

-The Grass Snakes are a bluegrass band that play an exciting mix of bluegrass classics and other material, using traditional bluegrass instrumentation of Fiddle, Banjo, Guitar, Mandolin, Double Bass and 3/4 part harmony vocal, delivered in the high, lonesome way.
+The Grass Snakes are a bluegrass band that play an exciting mix of bluegrass classics and other material, using traditional bluegrass instrumentation of Banjo, Guitar, Mandolin, Dobro, Double Bass and 3/4 part harmony vocal, delivered in the high, lonesome way.
 They performed live together for the first time in January 2013 to a very enthusiastic crowd.
 However, none of them is a stranger to appearing in the public arena, as they have over 140 years of gigging experience between them.
 Experience and influences include Rock and Roll, Jazz, Blues, Cajun, Zydeco, Motown, Soul, Traditional Welsh, English, Irish and American folk, Gospel, Choral and Madrigal Singing and, of course, Bluegrass.
 This diversity of influences adds a refreshing zest to their take on traditional bluegrass as they also take material from these other musical canvasses and create their own bluegrass landscape.

 Their debut CD "Taking the Hiss" [14 songs recorded at Oakley Recording in Nailsworth, Gloucestershire] is now available for purchase on the "Merch" page - You can hear some of these tracks on the "Sounds & Gigs" page.
-A new "Video" page has recently been added with some video performances filmed by blind and partially sighted students [!] at the Royal National College for the Blind in Hereford in November 2013 and a few from the bluegrass festivals and other gigs earlier in the year.
+A "Video" page has recently been added with some video performances filmed by blind and partially sighted students [!] at the Royal National College for the Blind in Hereford in November 2013 and a few from the bluegrass festivals and other gigs earlier in the year.

 Check out our Facebook page by clicking here: Facebook!